ConstantineLignos/MORSEL/README.md

 ## Requirements

-- Java JDK 1.8 (may work with newer versions, but has not been tested)
+- Java JDK 11 (may work with newer versions, but has not been tested)
-- Maven (tested with 3.5.2)
+- Maven (tested with 3.6.3, but older and newer versions will likely work)

 ## Building